whitespectre/wp-api-client/README.md

 }, 10, 2);
 ```

-(This will cause the `http://api.myuniqueuri.com/marriage` relation to be reflected
+This will cause the `http://api.myuniqueuri.com/marriage` relation to be reflected
-in your `_links` property when you call up the King from the REST API).
+in your `_links` property when you call up the King from the REST API.

-You'll get an error if you try to query this relationship.
+But you'll get an error if you try to query this relationship using the client.

 ```ruby
 king = @api.get('person/1')